appium/appium-uiautomator2-driver/README.md

 Original error: unknown error: Chrome version must be >= 55.0.2883.0
 ```

-To work around this issue it is necessary to provide UIA2 driver with a proper Chromedriver binary,
+To work around this issue it is necessary to provide UIA2 driver with a proper Chromedriver binary
 that matches to the Chrome engine version running on the device under test.
 Read the [Chromedriver/Chrome compatibility](#chromedriverchrome-compatibility) topic below to
 know more about finding a matching Chromedriver executable.